2D Gaussian Splatting for Geometrically Accurate Radiance Fields: Experiments

-\boldparagraph{Appearance Reconstruction} Our method represents 3D scenes as radiance fields, providing high-quality novel view synthesis.
+\paragraph{Appearance Reconstruction} Our method represents 3D scenes as radiance fields, providing high-quality novel view synthesis.
 In this section, we compare our novel view renderings using the Mip-NeRF360 dataset against baseline approaches, as shown in ~\tabref{tab:mipnerf360} and ~\figref{fig:unbounded}.
 Note that, since the ground truth geometry is not available in the Mip-NeRF360 dataset and we hence focus on quantitative comparison.
-Remarkably, our method consistently achieves competitive NVS results across state-of-the-art techniques while providing geometrically accurate surface reconstruction.
+Remarkably, our method consistently achieves competitive NVS results across state-of-the-art techniques while providing geometrically accurate surface reconstruction. {We include the appearance rendering results in Figure~\ref{fig:supp-rendering}.}